Ballganda/SourceMod-sm_give/README.md

 For example, `sm_give @all healthshot` gives all player `weapon_healthshot`, including bots.

 ## To compile so you can add to your server
-<details>
-  <summary>Click to show</summary>
 - use the compiler include with the sourcemod file
 - use the source mod website https://www.sourcemod.net/compiler.php
 - note the sourcemod version on your server vs. the compiler version
+<details>
+  <summary>Click to show</summary>
+	gotcha...
+MAybe next time though
 </details>

 ## Credits